TrevorSmale/techblog/content/post/PACU13.md

 ### How might you start to plan out your migration?

+#### Observe
+Firstly I would gather system information
+- Benchmark/baseline performance metrics and utilization (Disk, I/O, PS, Connections etc)
+- Configs (Scripts and configuration files)
+- Installed Packages.
+- users (Listing users and privileges)
+- Policies (Firewall, SELinux)
+- Purpose (Assessing the use of a particular system to see if may need changes/upgrades)

+#### Capture
+- I would snapshot the current system if possible
+- If a complete snapshot copy is not possible, I would gather files essential to rebuilding a replica

+#### Reconstruct
+- Build it in a test VM emulating the current environment
+- Template the VM for experimental changes (Adding additional tools or Configs)

+#### Analyze / Optimize
+- Gather business or operational requirements, perhaps the system needs enhancements
+- Experiment with performance tuning
+- Test new packages and/or configurations

+#### Build
+During the analysis and optimization phase, I would start a playbook with information gathered from previous phases.
+I would build and run the playbook against VM templates until satisfied.

+#### Deploy
+Given the prior phases, my Playbook would be robust and capable of the transition.
+However, I would ensure a robust backup and rollback plan in the case something fails.

 ### What are you going to check on the existing systems to baseline your build?

+1. **Compute Usage**
+2. **Memory Load**
+3. **Disk Resources**
+4. **Networking Metrics**

 ### What kind of validation plan might you use for your new Rocky 9.4 systems?

+I would have a seperate playbook built that would validate performance against what I was observing during my VM experimentation.
+Though the environment may differ from that of the VM, I would still be able to discern performance characteristics and notice any outlier differences.

 ---